THE TOWNSHIP OF MIDDLETOWN

 B) Discharge for just cause.

 C) Failure to return to work within five (5) working days after being recalled by registered or certified mail, return receipt requested, unless due to actual illness or accident.
 The Employer may require substantiating proof of illness or accident in such manner and on such forms as the Employer deems appropriate.

 SECTION 7.
 Notice of all job vacancies shall be posted on all bulletin boards within the department.
 Said notice shall include

 the wage range.

 SECTION 8.
 The Employer, upon recalling, shall do so in the inverse order of the layoff.
 He shall recall the last employee laid off, providing, however, that such employee has the qualifications for the position for which he is recalled.
 Under no circumstances shall the Employer hire from the open market while employees on the recall list, qualified to perform the duties of the vacant position, are ready, willing and able to be re-employed.
 The last employee laid off from a position will be the first recalled to that position.

 SECTION 9.
 An employee recalled and reinstated to his former position shall receive his former rate of pay or the minimum current wage for his position, whichever is higher.

 SECTION 10.
 Whenever the Township advertises for a position or receives notices of the job vacancies or job promotions for department or inter-department positions, the Township personnel officer shall provide all Department Heads with said information, and the Department Head shall post said notices.
 The Township personnel officer will also give notice to the Union President.

 ARTICLE 8 - WORK CLOTHES

 SECTION 1.
-The Employer will provide the following items on a turn-in basis to the Supervisor of Motors:
+The Employer will provide the following items on a turn-in basis to the mechanics/employees without cost: